stek29/november/README.md

  - Send your screenshots to a group, a channel or a human in Telegram directly from November

 ## Dependencies

 Dependencies for taking screenshots:
  - maim
  - slop

-Optional dependencies:
- - xclip (for copying to clipboard)
+ - xclip (optional, for copying to clipboard)
- - imagemagick (for shadows on screenshots)
+ - imagemagick (optional, for shadows)
- - notify-send (for notifications)
+ - notify-send (optional, for notifications)

 Dependencies for recording videos:
  - ffmpeg

-Optional dependencies:
+ - slop
+ - xdpyinfo
- - notify-send (for notifications)
+ - notify-send (optional, for notifications)

-Dependencies for the helper (imgur upload, etc):
+Dependencies for helper:
  - curl
-Optional dependencies:
+ - an image viewer (preferably feh) and a video player (preferably mpv) (the former are specified in ~/.november.conf)
- - xclip
+ - xclip (optional, for copying links to clipboard)

 ## Installation
 Install the dependencies (read above)